AgilePanda482/QRCodeComponent-FrontendMentor/tailwind/README.md

   - [Author](#author)

 ## Overview
-This is a simple page to practice HTML and CSS.
+A simple page to practice HTML and Tailwind.
 The challenge comes from the Frontend Mentor page.

 ### Screenshot